321amygdala/RachitR/README.md

 # **Data Analysis portfolio by Rachit Regmi**
 ----------------------------------------------

-This portfolio is a compilation of personal projects as well as challenges I have worked on.
+A compilation of personal projects as well as challenges

 ## **Stand-alone projects**
 -------------------------------------------------